-The Cost of Identity TheftPosted by May.30, 2013 in General, News and Commentary, Passwords and Security
+The Cost of Identity TheftPosted by Petr Pinkas May.30, 2013 in General, News, Passwords & Security

 Consumers who fail to practice effective online security may quickly find themselves victims of identity theft.
 Passwords are one of the first and most important safeguards for keeping sensitive data safe from malicious criminals.
 However, many use identical credentials for all of their accounts or fail to ever update these phrases, making them a prime target for identity fraud.